Non-thermal pairing glue of electrons in the steady state: Non-thermal contributions to the spectral gap and the superconducting phase transition

-with the effective electron temperature defined in \cref{eq:Te}.
-These approximations allow a closed-form solution of the integrals in \cref{eq:IR_IK}, yielding $\mathcal{I}_R=-1/2\eta$ and $\mathcal{I}_K=1/4T_e$.
+i.e.~from the slope of the electron distribution function $F^e_\omega$ around the FS.
+These approximations allow for a closed-form solution of the integrals in \cref{eq:IR_IK}, yielding $\mathcal{I}_R=-1/2\eta$ and $\mathcal{I}_K=1/4T_e$.
 Substituting back into $\mathcal{F}^K_{\tau=0}$ and using the result in \cref{eq:energy_gap_WC} leads to the critical coupling